 France was, however, the first nation to introduce helmets and French soldiers were issued with the Adrian helmet from 1915.

-Russians typically wore a brownish khaki uniform, though it could vary depending on where the soldiers were from, where they were serving or even on the materials that were available.
+Most Russian soldiers typically wore a brownish khaki uniform, though it could vary depending on where the soldiers were from, where they were serving, rank or even on the materials or fabric dyes that were available.

 At the outbreak of war, Germany was undergoing a thorough review of its army uniforms – something that continued throughout the conflict.